Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed constructor arguments for `IntlDateFormatter` in `EntityDisplayHelper`.
 * Fixed inline editing redirect if no auto completion is used.
 * Introduced `getFormOptions` method in form handlers for easier customisation.
+* Added some new features of Symfony 3.4 for Zikula 2.0.4+ (#1171).
+* Workflows may contain multiple transitions with the same name again in Zikula 2.x (#1171).
+Thus, instead of `updatewaiting`, `updateapproved` and so on simply `update` is used again.
+* Applications for Zikula 2.0.4+ support an additional workflow event (`completed`) introduced in Symfony 3.4 (#1171).
+* For Zikula 2.0.4+ the colour form type is not generated anymore, since it is provided by Symfony 3.4 (#1171).
+* A form field for telephone numbers is used for the new string field role `PHONE_NUMBER`.
+For Zikula 2.0.4+ it is used from Symfony 3.4, for earlier versions it is generated (#1171).
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.2.0).

 ## ModuleStudio 1.1.0 (Nov 26, 2017)